What Are the MDR and IVDR Language Requirements for Field Safety Notices for Medical Devices?

 What are the MDR and IVDR language requirements for Field Safety Notices?

-The MDR and IVDR make language requirements compulsory for certain information provided with the medical device, such as the labelling and instructions for use, and the declaration of conformity.
+The MDR and IVDR make language requirements compulsory for certain information provided with the medical device, such as the label and instructions for use, and the declaration of conformity.
 Therefore, such information must be presented in the language(s) specified by the Member State in which the device is made available to the user or patient.

 These national language requirements extend to the FSN as well.
 The MDR and IVDR require that the FSN should be prepared in the official EU language(s) specified by the Member State in which the FSCA is taken.